 Sugar

-Sugar production in Tanzania is expanding rapidly, supported by several factories in operation together with the newly built Mkulazi and Bagamoyo sugar factories.
+Sugar production in Tanzania is expanding rapidly, supported by several established factories and the addition of newly built Mkulazi and Bagamoyo sugar factories.

 While regular sugar demand is now met domestically, industrial sugar remains a structural gap in the market.

-Tanzania imports 250,000 tonnes of industrial sugar each year to meet demand from beverage manufacturers, food processors and other downstream users.
+Tanzania imports 250,000 tonnes of industrial sugar each year to satisfy demand from food processors, beverage manufacturers, and other industrial users.

 The Government is coordinating the construction of three new sugar factories in the Tanga region.[1]

-These new plants are designed to produce both regular sugar and industrial sugar, directly targeting the import-substitution gap.
+These plants are designed to produce both regular and industrial sugar, directly targeting the unmet industrial demand currently filled by imports.

-Sugar is a core input into Tanzania's alcoholic beverages industry, where brewers and distillers transform agricultural products such as sugar, barley, corn and grapes into finished beverages.
+The alcoholic beverages segment brews, distills, and manufactures beer, wine, and liquor by transforming agricultural products such as sugar, barley, corn, and grapes into finished beverages.[2]

-Beer leads the alcoholic segment, with the market valued at approximately USD 1.24 billion in 2023[2].
+Beer production leads this segment, with the market valued at approximately USD 1.24 billion in 2023.[2]

 Last Update: May 2026